Baháʼí Faith in the United Kingdom: Resting place of Shoghi Effendi

 On 4 November 1957, Shoghi Effendi, head of the religion, died in London, and thus the city has become a centre to which Baháʼís from all over the world come.
 His mortal remains lie in the New Southgate Cemetery in London.
-Directions to his resting place are posted online.

 First Baháʼí World Congress

 In 1963, the number of Baháʼí assemblies in the United Kingdom totalled 50, and the British community hosted the first Baháʼí World Congress.
 It was held in the Royal Albert Hall and chaired by Hand of the Cause Enoch Olinga, where approximately 6,000 Baháʼís from around the world gathered.
 It was called to commemorate the hundredth anniversary of the declaration of Baháʼu'lláh, and announce and present the election of the first members of the Universal House of Justice with the participation of over 50 National Spiritual Assemblies' members.

 Period to the second Baháʼí World Congress

 The National Spiritual Assembly of the Baháʼís of the British Isles was registered as a charity in 1967, and in 1972 the single National Spiritual Assembly was reformed into two — one of the United Kingdom, and one of the Republic of Ireland established that year.

 George Hackney (1888 - 1977) was a soldier in WWI at the Battle of the Somme and elsewhere, from Northern Ireland, and took pictures only recently unveiled to the public.
 He converted to the Baháʼí Faith early of the region in the 1960s.

 In 1973 there were 102 assemblies in the United Kingdom.
 In 1978 the Baháʼí marriage ceremony was recognised in Scotland, and the Baháʼí Holy Days were recognised by local education authorities throughout the United Kingdom.
 It is estimated that between 1951 and 1993, Baháʼís from the United Kingdom settled in 138 countries.
 It is probable that only the Baháʼí communities of Iran and the United States have sent out more pioneers than the United Kingdom, and they have much larger Baháʼí communities.